jnj16180340/elixir-notes/README.md

 ### Features
 - Robustness:
     - 30 years of Erlang (BEAM VM) and OTP (standard library for "telephony")
-    - Used in cell networks, Whatsapp, big
+    - Used in cell networks, Whatsapp, big companies
+    - "Erlang philosophy":
+        - Failures will always happen
+        - The system must never go down
 - The BEAM VM scheduler is really good
 - Hot code loading
 - "Invisible" distributed-ness: Processes are 'location agnostic' apart from bare-metal differences and network latency